-Lake Champlain is the sixth largest body of fresh water in the United States, topped in size only by the five Great Lakes.
+Lake Champlain is the eighth largest naturally occurring body of fresh water in the continental United States.
 Champlain covers 435 square miles of surface water and contains more than 70 islands.
 The lake is 120 miles long with nearly 600 miles of shoreline and lies in a valley flanked by Vermont’s Green Mountains to the east and New York’s Adirondacks to the west.
 Lake Champlain contains 6.8 trillion gallons of water and is a drinking water source for nearly 200,000 people.

 The lake has five major segments: the South Lake, long skinny and riverine; the Main Lake, the deepest and widest section; Malletts Bay, circumscribed by historical railroad and road causeways; the Inland Sea, which lies to the east of the Hero Islands; and Missisquoi Bay, a large and discrete bay rich with wildlife.

 Thirty-one major tributaries drain the 8,234 square mile Lake Champlain Basin, delivering over 91 percent of the water entering the lake.
 The deltaic mouths and associated wetlands of these tributaries provide some of the most interesting paddling opportunities on the lake.

 The rocks and landforms of the Lake Champlain valley are a geologist’s dream.
 The oldest fossil coral reef in the world, young mountains made of ancient rocks, and the excavation site of a 10,000 year-old beluga whale are just three examples of the lake’s many geologic delights.

 The New York shoreline from the vicinity of Port Kent south is “basement” rock, part of an ancient range of mountains that pre-dated the Adirondacks.
 Thought the Adirondack Mountains themselves formed a mere 20 million years ago, these rocks are over one billion years old!